bkarasu95/mern-stack-starter-kit/readme.md

     npm install
 ```

-Required npm packages globally:
+Required npm packages globally for every environments:

 1. migrate-mongo - migrating data for mongodb
 2. pm2 - deploying nodejs application

-For development, we use some npm packages globally that helps the development:
+For development environment, we use some npm packages globally that helps the development:

 1. nodemon
-2. tree-extended - generating the project's folder structure, run in project's root directory

 Migrate the database: